StarsandPlanets99/AgentHackathon/docs/Introduction.md

 # Bring autonomous agents into the enterprise

 In this hackathon, you explore how to use autonomous agents in the enterprise to transform processes and drive innovation.
-By following a lab to create a real-world HR use cases using the key components of Copilot Studio, you can gain insights into the transformative power of AI-driven agents.
+By following a lab to create a real-world HR use case with the key components of Copilot Studio, you can gain insights into the transformative power of AI-driven agents.
 As a result, you can apply their capabilities in your own scenario in the second part of the hackathon to bring innovation and efficiency to a different business process.

 # Lab Overview